Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/hardware_overview.md

     - 3.5 TB local memory at NVMe device at `/tmp`
 - Hostnames: `taurusi[8001-8034]`
 - Slurm partition: `alpha`
-- Further information on the usage is documentated on the site [AMD Rome Nodes](rome_nodes.md)
+- Further information on the usage is documented on the site [AMD Rome Nodes](rome_nodes.md)

 ## Island 7 - AMD Rome CPUs